jeffoconnorau/AGMPowerCLI/UsageExamples.md

 -nic0externalip  Only 'none' and 'auto' are valid choices.
 If you don't use this variable then the default for nic0 is 'none'
 -nic0internalip  Only specify this is you want to set an internal IP.
 Otherwise the IP for nic0 will be auto assigned.
 -poweroffvm      By default the new Compute EngineInstance will be left powered on after creation.
 If you want it to be created but then powered off, then specify this flag.
--migratevm       By default the new Compute EngineInstance will be dependent on the Actifio Appliance.
+-migratevm       By default the new Compute EngineInstance will be dependent on the mounting Appliance.
 To migrate all data onto Compute Engine Persistent Disk, then specify this flag.
 -preferedsource  Optional,  used if we want to force selection of images from a particular storage pool, either snapshot, streamsnap or onvault  (use lower case)
 ```
 Optionally you can request a second NIC using nic1: